 Is Pecs expensive to visit?

 Pecs is a quaint locale that appeals to a variety of visitors, each with different travel styles, spending patterns, and budget needs.
-Visitors can find a range of options for accommodation from high-end luxury hotels to mid-range places to budget-friendly hostels.
+Accommodation options range from budget-friendly hostels to mid-range hotels to high-end luxury properties.

 Pecs can definitely get expensive if you let it, but you have options to reduce costs, including looking for discounts and coupons.